Elisa (2025 film)

-Elisa (Italian: Elisa — Io la volevo uccidere) is a 2025 drama film directed by Leonardo Di Costanzo, from a screenplay he co-wrote with Bruno Olivero and Valia Santella.
+Elisa (Italian: Elisa — Io la volevo uccidere) is a 2025 drama film directed by Leonardo Di Costanzo, co-written with Bruno Olivero and Valia Santella.
 Barbara Ronchi stars as a convicted murderer who, while in prison, decides to participate in a criminologist's research into family crimes.
 The film is a co-production between Italy and Switzerland.

 The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 4 September 2025, where it was nominated for Golden Lion.
-It will be released in Italy by 01 Distribution on 5 September 2025.
+It was released in Italy by 01 Distribution on 5 September.

 Plot

 Elisa Zanetti was raised in an ordinary, middle-class family.
 Now 35 years old, she has been in prison for ten years for killing her older sister.
 She burned and hid her sister's body.
 A motive for the crime could not be determined at the time.
 Elisa claims she has almost no memory of the crime.
 After the crime, she remained silent and never revealed what had really occurred.
 She is serving her sentence in the Moncaldo prison, a model prison with its own teaching center.
 There, Elisa receives regular visits from her father, the only member of her family who remained close to her.

 One day, Elisa decides to participate in the research of the famed criminologist Alaoui.
 He is invited to Moncaldo as a guest lecturer and specializes in family crimes.
 In difficult and painful conversations, Elisa begins to open up to him and recall the events of that time.
 Alaoui investigates the circumstances that led to the murder.
 Elisa becomes fully conscious of her own guilt for the first time and breaks down.